Open Admissions Policy

 Acceptance of a student is always subject to the satisfactory completion of all course work the student may be presently taking.

-Transfer applications for the 12th grade are ONLY accepted for students coming from out of the Miami-Dade area.
+Immaculata-La Salle High School does not accept local 12th grade transfer students.
+Only applicants applying from outside Miami-Dade County will be considered for admission.
 All students applying to Immaculata-La Salle should be fluent in verbal and written English.
 Immaculata-La Salle does not offer English as a Second Language (ESOL), special education, or fundamental programs.

 Accommodations-Application Statement (Updated October 16, 2018)

 Immaculata-La Salle High School does not discriminate against students with disabilities.
 The school provides minor adjustments necessary to accommodate students with disabilities.
 A delay in disclosing a student's disability and/or an accommodation request may delay or impede the school's ability to make certain accommodations.
-Parents/guardians are therefore strongly encouraged to disclose student disabilities and requested accommodations prior to registration in school.
-Such disclosures should be made to Luisa Serratore, Assistant Principal-Dean of Academics, firstname.lastname@example.org.
+Parents/guardians are therefore strongly encouraged to disclose requested accommodations prior to registration in school.
+Such disclosures should be sent to Wendy Vargas, Admissions Director, firstname.lastname@example.org

 The Admissions Director